tobob/just-walking/content/blog/20190224/index.md

 wiki: https://pl.wikipedia.org/wiki/Barania_Góra
 ---

 There was plenty of snow!
-Additionally, it was a frozen one, so where was awesome to walk on this slab.
+Additionally the snow was frozen, so it felt awesome to walk on.

-We left our car near the school and when after coming down to Kamesznica Dolna we need to walk about 2km to the car.
+We left our car near a school in Kamesznica Górna, and after coming down to Kamesznica Dolna we had to walk about 2km to the parking.

 Yea, I know, too many selfies.